-During the 11 years that the war took place, British and French colonial forces, with their Indian allies, raided and attempted to capture a number of border settlements.
+During the 11 years that the war took place, British and French colonial forces, with their Indian allies, raided and attempted to capture several border settlements.
 Spain was also allied with France.

-The war began in November 1702 when English provincial forces and their native allies under the command of Carolina’s governor James Moore, began an attack against the Spanish colonial fortress of Castillo de San Marcos at St. Augustine, Florida.
-Moore was unsuccessful and the attack resulted in a number of battles and raiding expeditions between Spanish Florida and Carolina.
+The war began in November 1702 when English provincial forces and their native allies, under the command of Carolina’s governor James Moore, began an attack against the Spanish colonial fortress of Castillo de San Marcos at St. Augustine, Florida.
+Moore was unsuccessful, and the attack resulted in several battles and raiding expeditions between Spanish Florida and Carolina.
 English colonists also engaged the French at Mobile, Alabama, with allied Indians on both sides.
-The southern war did not result in significant territorial changes, but nearly wiped out much of Florida’s Indian population and destroyed the network of Spanish missions in Florida.
+The southern war did not result in significant territorial changes but nearly wiped out much of Florida’s Indian population and destroyed the network of Spanish missions in Florida.

-In 1707 the British made a failed attempt at taking Port Royal, an essential French fortress and the Acadian capital.
-This mission was attempted several more times by the British and their allies before they finally succeeded in 1710, at which time, French ruled Acadia became the British ruled Nova Scotia.
+In 1707 the British failed to take Port Royal, an important French fortress and the Acadian capital.
+This mission was attempted several more times by the British and their allies before they finally succeeded in 1710 when the French ruled Acadia and became British-ruled Nova Scotia.

 In 1708 the French attacked and razed Havenhill, Massachusetts.

-English colonists based at St. John’s, Newfoundland disputed control of the island with the French colonists for years and a number of destructive raids were made on settlements.
-The French colonists successfully captured St. John’s in 1709, but the British colonists quickly reoccupied it after the French abandoned it.
+English colonists based at St. John’s, Newfoundland, disputed control of the island with the French colonists for years, and several destructive raids were made on settlements.
+The French colonists successfully captured St. John’s in 1709, but the British quickly reoccupied it after the French abandoned it.

-During these years, French privateers inflicted serious losses on New England’s fishing and shipping industries.
+During these years, French privateers inflicted severe losses on New England’s fishing and shipping industries.
 The privateering was finally curbed in 1710 when Britain provided military support to its American colonists.

-In the end, the British gained control over Nova Scotia (formerly the French Acadia), Newfoundland, the Hudson’s Bay region of Canada. and the Caribbean island of St. Kitts.
+Ultimately, the British gained control over Nova Scotia (formerly the French Acadia), Newfoundland, the Hudson’s Bay region of Canada, and the Caribbean island of St. Kitts.
 The French were also required to recognize British authority over the Iroquois.
 The French retained Cape Breton Island and other islands in the Gulf of St. Lawrence.

-However, some terms of the treaty were ambiguous and concerns of various Indian tribes were not included, thereby setting the stage for future conflicts.
+However, some treaty terms were ambiguous, and concerns of various Indian tribes were not included, thereby setting the stage for future conflicts.
 Relations deteriorated between Carolina and the nearby Indian populations, resulting in the Yamasee War of 1715.
-Father Rale’s War a few years later, shifted power in the northeast.
+Father Rale’s War shifted power in the northeast a few years later.